-Here at GROW, our doctors are highly trained and experience in a range of laparoscopic surgery.
-This is a common gynaecological procedure we perform.
+Here at GROW, our doctors are highly trained and experienced in a range of laparoscopic procedures.
 Not all patients with gynaecological concerns will need a laparoscopy and if there are any other non-surgical options available, this will be discussed with you.

 Laparoscopy is useful in evaluating pelvic pain, painful periods, painful intercourse and infertility.